Skull and Bones: Deer Island

-Skull and Bones members spend a week in the late summer getting to know each other at Deer Island.

 Russell Trust Association

 The Russell Trust Association is the business name of Skull and Bones Society.
 It was incorporated in 1856 by William Huntington Russell as president and Daniel Coit Gilman as treasurer.
-The association holds the society's assets, including its endowment and property, and oversees property upkeep.
+The association is a 501c(3) and holds the society's assets, including its endowment and property, and oversees property upkeep.

 According to its 2016 filing with the IRS, the Russell Trust Association, filing as RTA Incorporated, has assets of $3,906,458, including Deer Island and the Skull and Bones Hall.
 As of 2024, the organization had an endowment of $17 million.